Mahonmr/code_review_salon/README.md

 ###By: Mike Mahoney

-Salon App lets an owner of a salon to add, edit, delete, and view their clients and the stylists who work at the salon.
+Salon App lets an owner of a salon add, edit, delete, and view their clients and the stylists who work at the salon.
 The owner can also assign clients to stylists and can later view a list of clients that are assigned to that stylist.